-I have to admit that I’ve never in my life been to a restaurant that served the same main ingredient, for three consecutive courses and very disappointed that the waiter did not deliver on his promise.
-On paying, my waiter was no longer in the restaurant, so I didn’t bother mentioning this to the new one.
+I have to admit that I’ve never in my life been to a restaurant that served the same main ingredient for three consecutive courses and very disappointed that the waiter didn’t deliver on his promise.
+On paying, my waiter was no longer in the restaurant so I didn’t bother mentioning my disappointment to the new guy.

 Anyway, back to the murals…which one is your favourite?

 The Preite bus from the Cosenza Autostazione to Diamante costs 5€ one-way and takes around one and a half hours.

 Make sure you tell the driver beforehand to stop at Diamante as he doesn’t go into the town, instead drives past.

 You’re dropped along the highway and need to cross this to get to the town’s side, then walk down the steep hill.

 When you need to return, there’s an old dilapidated bus shelter without seats on the town side, opposite to where the bus dropped you off.